8 Sources

 2

 .
-At the RSA Conference last week, Mandiant Consulting CTO Charles Carmakal revealed that Google-owned incident response firm knew of "over 1,000 impacted SaaS environments" actively dealing with the cascading effects of TeamPCP supply chain attacks.
-Carmakal warned that "1,000-plus downstream victims will probably expand into another 500, another 1,000, maybe another 10,000," adding that "these actors are collaborating with a number of other actors right now"2
+At RSA Conference last week, Mandiant Consulting CTO Charles Carmakal told reporters that Google-owned Mandiant knew of "over 1,000 impacted SaaS environments" actively dealing with the cascading effects of TeamPCP supply chain attacks.
+"That 1,000-plus downstream victims will probably expand into another 500, another 1,000, maybe another 10,000," Carmakal said, adding that "these actors are collaborating with a number of other actors right now"3

 .
-The incident prompted LiteLLM to implement changes to its compliance processes, including shifting from controversial startup Delve to Vanta for compliance certifications1
+The incident has prompted LiteLLM to make changes to its compliance processes, including shifting from controversial startup Delve to Vanta for compliance certifications1

 .Summarized by